 Every small company that sponsors health insurance can decide how much of the premium cost they want to cover for the employees and dependents.
 Additional out-of-pocket expenses, including co-payments or deductibles, are the responsibility of the employee as well.

-The most frequent (and in some cases mandatory) employee benefits are:
+The most frequent (and in some cases mandatory) collective benefits are:

 Paid vacation time